Pickett leads Pitt to upset victory over No. 2 Miami

+PITTSBURGH -- The fun, frenetic start to the 2017 for the Miami Hurricanes involved strong defensive play sparked by their popular turnover chain and propensity for takeaways.

-PITTSBURGH -- Despite starting the season unbeaten in 10 straight games, the No. 2 Miami Hurricanes had a habit all year of falling behind in games they were favored to win.
+But despite starting the season unbeaten in 10 games, the No. 2 Hurricanes had a habit all year of falling behind in games they were favored to win.

-It finally caught up to them on Saturday as the Pittsburgh Panthers, led by true freshman quarterback Kenny Pickett, who ran for two touchdowns and threw for another score, got out to quick start and held on for a 24-14 upset victory at Heinz Field on Friday.
+It finally caught up to them on Friday as the Pittsburgh Panthers, led by true freshman quarterback Kenny Pickett, who ran for two touchdowns and threw for another score, got out to quick start and held on for a 24-14 upset victory at Heinz Field.

+The good news for the Hurricanes (10-1, 7-1) is that the loss shouldn’t hurt their chances at a College Football Playoff berth if they beat Clemson next weekend in the ACC Championship Game.

+“We hadn’t lost in a while,” coach Mark Richt said.
+“We’d gone 15 games without a loss, a while since I’d gone into a locker room and do something besides cheer and celebrate.
+It’s been over a year since we had to do that.
+I know the guys are hurt.
+I know I‘m hurt.
+The coaching staff, everyone associated with our program is hurt by it.
+That’s football.
+That’s life.
+The good news is we’re about to play for the ACC championship.”

-The Hurricanes (10-1, 7-1) had trailed by two touchdowns in the third quarter against Virginia Nov.
+The Hurricanes trailed by two touchdowns in the third quarter against Virginia Nov.
 18 before coming back for 30 unanswered points and a runaway victory.
 On Oct.
-28 against North Carolina, they led by one at the half before pulling away for a 24-19 win.
+28 against North Carolina, they trailed by six early and led by just one at the half before pulling away for a 24-19 win.

 This time, there was no comeback in the cards thanks to a strong performance from the Pitt defense.
-The Panthers (5-7, 3-5) batted down 10 passes, had three sacks and allowed just 2.1 yards per carry on the ground.
+The Panthers (5-7, 3-5) batted down 10 passes, had four sacks, forced a fumble and allowed just 2 yards per carry on the ground.

+“Really a team defensive win.
+There was a lot of guys that made plays,” Pitt coach Pat Narduzzi said.
+“I just couldn’t be more proud of our kids.
+For the older guys, for the seniors, that’s one to remember.”

-Miami starter Malik Rosier was mostly ineffective despite a line of 15 of 34 for 187 yards and two touchdowns.
+Miami starter Malik Rosier was mostly ineffective, going of 15 of 34 for 187 yards and two touchdowns.
 He was briefly pulled in the fourth quarter in favor of redshirt sophomore Evan Shirreffs.
-In this third action of the year, Shirreffs fared no better, going 0-of-2 passing.
+In his third action of the year, Shirreffs fared no better, going 0-of-2 passing.
+Richt said he expects Rosier to start going forward.

+“There’s multiple times where we played lackadaisical in the first half and in the second half we come out and explode and it just didn’t happen,” Rosier said.
+“That’s something I’ve got to fix.
+I’ve got to motivate those guys in the first half so the second half doesn’t have to be some type of miracle second half.”

 Pitt’s offense got going thanks to a spark from Pickett, who made his first career start and provided offense both on the ground and through the air.
 Pickett went 18 of 29 for 193 yards passing, including a 4-yard touchdown on a shovel pass to Qadree Ollison to give Pitt a 10-point lead in the second half.